hpi-swa-lab/babylonian-programming-smalltalk/packages/Babylonian-UI.package/BPVisualization.class/README.md

 A BPVisualization transforms the text of probes to visual projections for easier reading.
-Visualizes the values contained in the collection traceValues and draws itself over traceValuesMorph. scaleY is a BPScale used to eg project your values to the canvas appropriately.
+Visualizes the values contained in the collection traceValues. scaleY is a BPScale used to e.g. project your values to the canvas appropriately.

 Subclasses must provide following features: